ilovedogs3003/ilovedogs3003.github.io/_projects/1_project.md

 <h5><b>Now Let's Add More Variables:</b></h5>
-The following models add the number of days absent, the number of days suspended, whether the student receives free lunch (as a proxy for socioeconomic status),nd the number of students.
+The following models add the number of days absent, the number of days suspended, whether the student receives free lunch (as a proxy for socioeconomic status), and the number of students.

 The only difference between the models is that the first defines the number of days suspended as a continuous variable, while the latter defines it as categorical.
 For susbequent analyses, I am choosing to define the number of days suspended as a categorical variable where 0 = never suspended and 1 = suspended 1 or more times.
 The substantive justificaiton for doing so is the belief that the number of days suspended doesn't matter, but the students being suspended at all share some form of baseline characteristics that may set them apart from other students.